The Cambodian School on Koh Chang

 As I mentioned, funding is entirely through donations.
 The school has very modest running costs but it does have to cover costs each and every month from donations.

-CKC faced closure mid 2015 as donations were not covering expenses.
-The school’s sole permanent teacher Uan, who has been with the school since it’s inception, did not drawing a salary for most of the past year.
+CKC faced closure mid-2015 as donations were not covering expenses.
+The school’s sole permanent teacher Uan, who has been with the school since it’s inception, did not draw a salary for most of the year.
 He has kept CKC running by living off of dwindling savings because he believes in the work he is doing.

-There is one major sponsor from Switzerland – Helios Life who contribute an invaluable 45% of the monthly running costs.
-But CKC still have a shortfall of 55% of their running costs that has to be begged or borrowed each month.
-So there is the constant pressure of finding funds to continue running the school.
+In the past, Helios Life, a Swiss based organisation, also contributed an invaluable 45% of the monthly running costs.
+But CKC still had a shortfall of 55% of their running costs that had to be begged or borrowed each month.
+So throughout the school’s life there has always been constant pressure to find funds to continue running the school.